MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/faqs-arc-enabled-vms.md

 VM management for Azure Stack HCI from the Azure control plane does not have any additional fees.
 Some VM extensions may have a fee.

-## Can I use the same name for gallery image projections & will the existing VMs use the new image?
+## Can I use the same name for gallery image projections and will the existing VMs use the new image?

 Two images with the same name will result in errors at the time of creating them.
 This is true for other resources as well, such as virtual networks, virtual hard disks etc. An updated image will not change existing VMs that were using it.
 A copy of the VM image is created at the time VM creation.

 ## How can I delete a gallery image?

 Gallery images and all other entities can be removed from CLI or from the Azure portal.
-[See examples here](azure-arc-enabled-virtual-machines.md#uninstall-azure-arc-resource-bridge).
+[See examples here](uninstall-arc-resource-bridge.md).

 ## If I delete a gallery image would all the VMs also get deleted which are deployed?